Background and Scope

 While research on African regionalism has increasingly become prominent and a center of interest for scholars, the field has yet to comprehensively set the foundations of African regional integration.
 Mazzeo’s edited volume on African Regional Organisations in 1984 was one attempt at tracing these foundations.
 However, for the past 38 years, the regional landscape has evolved with expanded mandates and new institutions.
 Building on previous work done by CIRS, this project will not only provide a comprehensive study of African IOs but will also expand on present theoretical analyses in the field.
 The focus of the initiative will be to cover the economic communities across the continent, including North Africa, and falls under CIRS’s regional studies research cluster.

-To commence work on the project, a research workshop will be hosted by CIRS in January 2023, where convened scholars will discuss written contributions on these regional organizations, covering their ideational origins, organizational designs, the scope of work, achievements, and future directions.
+To commence work on the project, a research workshop was hosted by CIRS in January 2023, where convened scholars discussed written contributions on these regional organizations, covering their ideational origins, organizational designs, the scope of work, achievements, and future directions.
 CIRS will publish the outcome of the project as an edited volume, which will be the first single comprehensive compilation on African regional organizations in the 21st century.

 African Policy Initiative